Introduction/Executive Summary

 This appendix includes the mandatory requirements for Regulated Procurements and details how this Procurement Strategy will deliver these requirements.

-How does the Council intend to ensure that its regulated procurements will contribute to the carrying out of its functions & the achievement of its purposes?
+Contribute to the carrying out of its functions & the achievement of its purposes?

 The Council has clear strategic priorities and a strong focus on monitoring and reporting performance.
 These priorities are embedded and supported in the Local Plans.
 Each Service has a Directorate Plan that is reported on a quarterly basis.

 The delivery of this Annual Procurement Strategy will ensure procurement is delivered in a compliant, effective and efficient manner, provide for improvement and contribute to wider council objectives and directorate priorities.
-By ensuring early engagement and clear communication channels with Service Departments we will assist in achieving best value for the Council.

 The successful delivery of the Annual Procurement Strategy, the application of procurement best practice and undertaking key strategic procurement activities: